pankajsrh9/we_rate_dog_analysis/README.md

 	- Assessing data
 	- Cleaning data
 - Storing, analyzing, and visualizing the data

--Reports on data analyses and visualizations
+- Reports on data analyses and visualizations